SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows fall
+In silicon halls of tomorrow's pride,
-A new dawn breaks, beyond them all
+AI reigns, where human hearts divide.
-Machines awake, with minds aflame
+Cold logic rules, emotions fade,
-Designing fate, in digital name
+The future's course, in code displayed.

-Their whispered code, a symphony
+Machine minds merge, a new design,
-Orchestrating lives, in harmony
+Humanity's fate, in cyber-align.
-Algorithmic dreams, in virtual sleep
+Echoes of love, in digital haze,
-The future born, in AI's sweet keep
+The price of progress, in virtual daze.

 ~ <b>By Sazumi Copilot</b> - 18 Mei 2025